Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

-As an application to Theorem \ref{thm:area1} we consider the problem of counting commensurability classes of arithmetic hyperbolic 2-- and $3$--manifolds with a fixed invariant trace field $k$.
+As an application of Theorem \ref{thm:area1} we consider the problem of counting commensurability classes of arithmetic hyperbolic 2-- and $3$--manifolds with a fixed trace field $k$.
 As Selberg's lemma ensures every complete, finite volume hyperbolic $n$--orbifold has a finite manifold cover, counting commensurability classes of arithmetic orbifolds is the same as counting commensurability classes of arithmetic manifolds.
 Consequently, we will not fret about whether our representatives are manifolds or orbifolds.
-It is well-known \cite[Chapter 11]{MR} that given such a commensurability class $\scrC$, there is a real number $V_{\scrC}>0$ which occurs as the smallest volume achieved by an orbifold belonging to this class.
+It is well-known \cite[Ch 11]{MR} that given such a commensurability class $\scrC$, there is a real number $V_{\scrC}>0$ which occurs as the smallest volume achieved by an orbifold belonging to this class.
 A consequence of Borel's classification of maximal arithmetic Fuchsian and Kleinian groups and their volumes \cite{borel-commensurability} is that we can derive a precise formula for $V_{\scrC}$ in terms of the number theoretic invariants of $\scrC$.
 The proofs of Corollary \ref{cor:area1cor2} and Corollary \ref{cor:area1cor1} will rely crucially on Theorem \ref{CommensurabilityInvariants}.
-Namely, every commensurability class of arithmetic hyperbolic $2$-- or $3$--manifolds both determines and is determined by the associated invariant trace field and invariant quaternion algebra.
+Namely, every commensurability class of arithmetic hyperbolic $2$-- or $3$--manifolds both determines and is determined by the associated trace field and quaternion algebra.

-We begin by proving a lemma which bounds the norm of the discriminant of the invariant quaternion algebra of a compact arithmetic hyperbolic $2$-- or $3$--manifold as a function of the volume $V$ of the manifold.
+We begin by proving a lemma which bounds the norm of the discriminant of the quaternion algebra of a compact arithmetic hyperbolic $2$-- or $3$--manifold as a function of the volume $V$ of the manifold.